≡ Menu

 2 Easy Ways To Measure Tesla Return On Investment

-Tesla Model 3 which are ready for delivery.
+Tesla Model 3 ready for delivery.
 Source: Flickr

 The life or death of Tesla (NASDAQ: TSLA) depends entirely on the rate of return generated by its business.
 If the generated rate of return is greater than the cost of borrowed capital or owners’ funds, then the business will be viable.